Myong-Nam/blur/README.md

 **Image Upload Capability**: Users can upload thumbnail images for exhibitions.
 The code handles potential errors during file storage and updates the database with the image path.

+Show a single Exhibition Page Features
+==
+**Detailed Exhibition Information**: This page provides in-depth details about the exhibition, including descriptions, dates, and location, offering visitors a thorough understanding of the event.

+**Comment Section for Members (Livewire)**: Only registered and logged-in members can access the comment feature.
+It's powered by Livewire, allowing for real-time interaction.
+Users can post, edit, and delete their comment